pousse-cafe/pousse-cafe-shop-app/README.md

 - `poussecafe.shop.api` package and its sub-packages contain the controllers and views implementing the REST API
 - `poussecafe.shop.model` package and its sub-packages contain the aggregates and their implementation

+If you are using [Eclipse IDE](https://www.eclipse.org/ide/), there is a [plugin-in](https://github.com/pousse-cafe/pousse-cafe-eclipse-plugin) available easing the navigation in a Pousse-Café project.

 # Test the app

 1. Build and launch the app with Maven: `mvn spring-boot:run`